ibm-functions/composer/docs/COMMANDS.md

   compose composition.js [flags]
 Flags:
-  --ast                  only output the ast for the composition -v, --version          output the composer version
+  --ast                  only output the ast for the composition --js                   output the conductor action code for the composition -v, --version          output the composer version
 ```
 The `compose` command takes a Javascript module that exports a composition